-Explore COlorado open data on the Colorado Information Marketplace
+Explore COlorado public data on the Colorado Information Marketplace

 Go Code Colorado competition participants can explore Colorado public data through the Colorado Information Marketplace (CIM) public data portal and learn tips and tricks for using CIM.